Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-1-new-years-resolutions.html.markdown

 I think that if we are to solve the climate crisis we need to become more aware of how serious the situation is.
 If you look at the people around you and they don’t seem concerned I think it's difficult to get just how urgent this is.

 Some people, like experts in the media, say, "We know what’s going on but we’re not doing anything about it," but I don’t think that’s true.
 There are so many people not aware yet, and they would be if they knew what was at stake.

+> "There are so many people not aware yet, and they would be if they knew what was at stake."

 Many of the people active in our campaign had been frequent fliers until recently.
 Now they understand what's going on, they want lots of other people to know as well.